stateless-solutions/litepaper/litepaper.md

 choices.
 Developers will be able to modify and view their existing buckets either interactively through the CLI, or programmatically in their existing CI/CD pipelines.

-Once their bucket has been setup, developers will be able to create an invoice contract to manage the billing of any buckets that they've created.
-Once that invoice contract has been deployed, anyone is able to send a custom restricted ERC-20 token functioning as Compute Credits to that invoice contract.
-The Compute Credit ERC-20 will not be a liquid speculative token.
-This token will only be exchangeable for whitelisted stablecoins, and can only be sent to existing invoices or returned back for stablecoins.
-Once the credits have been sent to the invoice, any usage will be drawn out of that invoice by an account owned by Stateless based on observed network usage.
-The invoice owner will be free to stop billing and withdraw any remaining credits at any point in time.

-Finally, the experience of integrating the provider bucket can be as simple as replacing the existing RPC URL in the interface if the developer chooses, or to eliminate any integrity trust, simply wrapping their existing provider with a lightweight wrapper.
-Minimizing any code changes in their existing codebase to as little as possible.

-# Roadmap and Future Developments

-Stateless has a clear roadmap for its development, focusing on both short-term and long-term goals that aim to introduce critical decentralized infrastructure while remaining in step with the evolutions of current and upcoming data networks.

-Stateless aims to redefine the middleware landscape space by offering a secure and auditable API middleware solution that mitigates vulnerabilities between consumer requests and data node responses.
-The goal is to protect end consumers from data integrity failures and financial exploitation, ensuring a secure and efficient interface for both user access points and providers.

-**2023**: Launch permissioned decentralized middleware.
-This milestone focuses on developing and deploying a secure and fault-tolerant middleware solution that addresses the limitations of current offerings and provides applications with client side request verification.

 ```mermaid
 flowchart LR